jackdoe/programming-for-kids/week-021.md

 Interestingly Apple first makes money by selling you the devices, and secondly they make money from each in-app purchase you do on those devices (e.g. robux or fortnite money).
 Apple made 33 billion dollars from the app store alone.

+How much can a company optimize its profits?
+Some companies are abusing humans in the other end of the world so the product is cheaper and more competitive.
+The moment one company does that, all other companies have no option but to do the same thing so they are competitive.
+Imagine H&M or C&A, how come a jacket costs 20$? and it comes in all the way from China, it is made, loaded on a ship, sailed for 1 month and came to Rotterdam, where it was put on a truck and then an employee unloaded it and put it on display in the Mall, where they have to pay at least 20000$ per month rent.
+How much does the cotton cost?
+How much it costs to be picked from the plants, and then made into fabric, sewed and packed?
+How can the jacket be 20$?